 The remaining guidelines highlight common problems encountered when converting an application to a full 64-bit program.

-A list of changed derived types is included in Appendix A, Changes in Derived Types.
+A list of changed derived types is included in Changes in Derived Types.

 In some cases, specific 32-bit and 64-bit versions of an interface are unavoidable.
-In the headers, these would be distinguishable by the use of the _LP64 or _ILP32 feature test macros.
-Similarly, code that is to work in 32-bit and 64-bit environments might also need to utilize the appropriate #ifdefs, depending on the compilation mode.
+You can distinguish these versions by specifying the _LP64 or _ILP32 feature test macros in the headers.
+Similarly, code that runs in 32-bit and 64-bit environments needs to use the appropriate #ifdefs, depending on the compilation mode.